IliescuMonica/The_Most_Dangerous_Writing_App/README.md

 # The Most Dangerous Writing App ✍️

-A desktop writing app inspired by [The Most Dangerous Writing App](https://www.squibler.io/dangerous-writing-prompt-app).
+A desktop writing app inspired by [Dangerous Writing App](https://www.squibler.io/dangerous-writing-prompt-app).

 The idea is simple: **keep writing or lose everything.**